ArchipelagoMW/Archipelago/worlds/factorio/docs/setup_en.md

 3. Obtain your IP address by visiting whatismyip.com: [WhatIsMyIP Website](https://whatismyip.com/).
 4. Provide your IP address to anyone you want to join your game, and have them follow the steps for "Connecting to Someone Else's Factorio Game" above.

+## Other Settings

+- By default, in-game chat is bridged to Archipelago.
+If you prefer to be able to speak privately, you can disable this feature by doing one of the following:
+  - Type `/toggle-ap-chat` in-game
+  - Type `/toggle_chat` in the Archipelago Client
+  - In your `host.yaml` set
+    ```
+    factorio_options:
+      bridge_chat_out: false
+    ```
+  Note that this will also disable `!` commands from within the game, and that it will not affect incoming chat.

 ## Troubleshooting